PierreNAPOLETANO/opera-sds-pcm/tools/ops/README.md

 1. Create a python virtual environment.
     1. RECOMMENDED: move `pip.conf` into the resulting `venv/` directory.
 2. Activate the virtual environment and install the script dependencies referenced in the imports section as needed.
-    1. RECOMMENDED: install dependencies listed in the relevant section of `setup.py` using the following command `pip install '.[audit]' && pip uninstall $(python setup.py --name) --yes'`
+    1. RECOMMENDED: install dependencies listed in the relevant section of `setup.py` using the following command `pip install '.[audit]'`

 ### Running locally